cmelion/rjsf-tailwind/README.md

 ##🧪 Testing Strategy

-This project employs a multi-layered testing approach:
+This project employs a multi-layered testing approach.
+Feature files (`*.feature`) define application behavior in Gherkin syntax.:

-1.  **Component Tests (Vitest):** Located alongside components (e.g., `*.test.tsx`), these tests use Vitest and React Testing Library to verify individual component logic and rendering in isolation.
+1.  **Component Tests (Vitest):** Located alongside components (e.g., `*.steps.tsx`), these tests use Vitest and React Testing Library to verify individual component logic and rendering in isolation.
 Run with `yarn test:components`.
 Coverage reports are generated via `yarn test:components:coverage`.
-2.  **BDD/E2E Tests (Playwright/QuickPickle):** Feature files (`*.feature`) define application behavior in Gherkin syntax.
-Step definitions (`*.steps.ts` or `*.steps.tsx`) implement these behaviors using Playwright to interact with the browser (often against Storybook stories or the main app).
+2.  **BDD/E2E Tests (Playwright/QuickPickle):**  Step definitions (`*.steps.ts`) implement these behaviors using Playwright to interact with the browser (often against Storybook stories or the main app).
 Run with `yarn test:bdd`.
 These tests ensure features work correctly from a user's perspective.
 BDD test reports are generated automatically during the CI process.
-3.  **Storybook Interaction Tests:** Storybook's `play` functions are used within stories (`*.stories.tsx`) to simulate user interactions and assert component states directly within the Storybook environment.

 ## ⚙️ CI/CD